der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordIterator.md

 ### Returns:
 |Type|Description|
 |-|-
-boolean|True if this iterator has more keyword elements.
+boolean|A boolean value that determines if this iterator has more keyword elements.

 ## <a name="next"></a>next
 Advances to the next keyword in this iterator and returns it.